veewee/xml/docs/dom.md

 Following components are available:

-* [Configurators](#xpath-configurators): Can be used to configure an XPath object.
+* [Configurators](#xpath-configurators): Can be used to configure a XPath object.
 * [Locators](#xpath-locators): Can be used to locate specific queries.

 ## Xpath\Configurators

-Can be used to configure an XPath object.
+Can be used to configure a XPath object.

 #### all_functions